Walter L. Voegtlin: Personal life

 Voegtlin married his wife Elene in 1932.
 Elene C. Voegtlin (1907–1962), died age 54.

 Voegtlin was in the US Navy and was on board the USS Missouri in Tokyo Bay during the Japanese Instrument of Surrender on September 2, 1945.

 He was a medical officer at the hospital on Pearl Harbor.
 A flag from the USS Arizona was given to Voegtlin by a wounded seaman.
 Voegtlin gave it to his son Karl F. Voegtlin and it was donated to the Naval Station Everett.

 His son Karl F. Voegtlin is also a gastroenterologist.

+Criticisms

+Food historian Adrienne Rose Johnson has commented that "Paleo leaders today have largely disavowed Voegtlin for his white supremacist, eugenicist, and generally unpalatable politics."
+Sylvia R. Karasua, a Clinical Professor of Psychiatry has noted that "Voegtlin believed humans were “strictly carnivorous” until 10,000 years ago, something we now know to be patently false."